 Xinghao Ding, Lihan He,

-and Lawrence Carin, to appear in IEEE Trans.
+and Lawrence Carin, IEEE Trans.
 Image Processing, 2011.

 Bayesian Inference and Optimal Design in the Sparse Linear